0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/json-rpc-to-proof.md

 1. The transaction IP address has a valid format.

 2. The transaction fields are properly signed (in both current and pre-EIP-155).
-EIP- 155 states that we must include the `chainID` in the hash of the data to be signed (which is an anti-replay attack protection).
+EIP-155 states that we must include the `chainID` in the hash of the data to be signed (which is an anti-replay attack protection).

 3. The transaction’s `chainID` is the same as the pool’s `chainID` (which is the `chainID` of the L2 Network) whenever `chainID` is not zero.